Workers’ Compensation Insurance in California

 Do you need workers’ compensation if you are self-employed?

-Sole proprietors and independent contractors should strongly consider buying workers' comp even when it's not required.
+Sole proprietors and independent contractors should strongly consider buying workers' comp coverage even when it's not required.
 While it may be tempting to pass on purchasing a policy if you are legally exempt, should you get injured on the job, this policy can help pay your medical expenses and provide part of the wages you lose while recovering.

 Whether or not you’re able to get workers’ compensation depends on the type of business and the ownership structure.
 Regardless, if you’re self-employed, it’s a good idea to check with the California Department of Industrial Relations to determine what your rights and liabilities are so that you can be sure that you’re properly insured.